jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 The two *rootfs* partitions for this system would be `/dev/mmcblk0p2` and `/dev/mmcblk0p3`.

-Some things to check
+`/dev/mmcblk0p5` will be used for some *flag* files.

+Here are some of the things the upgrade script needs to check, nothing too difficult.

 1. On which partition is the current root running?
 2. Is the *eMMC* partitioned appropriately?
 3. Do we have a writable location to flag the *rootfs* partition switch?

-There are some subtleties to be handled, but nothing too difficult.

 Installing the *rootfs* from a tarball once we know the partition is four steps